opulo-inc/ohai/docs/lumenpnp-accessories/stencil-printer/index.md

+---
+zoduki: true
+---

 # High-Precision Solder Paste Printer

 ## **Quality Control**

+### **Parts List — Ratchet & Parts Box**
 The following items are included in the `High-Precision Solder Paste Printer` package and should be checked for quality and correct quantities before shipping to the customer.

-### **Parts List**

 - 1x `Two-way Ratchet (size 10)`